 Animal Single - Back Sleeve Photo Trivia

-The photo was taken at The Point Depot in Dublin, Ireland on 14th December 1985 by Laurie Lewis.
-He also shot the 'Hysteria' album back sleeve/insert photos on the same day.
+The photo was taken at The Point Depot in Dublin, Ireland in late 1985/early 1986 by Laurie Lewis.
+He also shot the 'Hysteria' album back sleeve/insert photos.
 At that time it was still an old train depot.
 By 1988 U2 used it to record audio and footage for their 'Rattle And Hum' live album/concert film.
 By late 1989 it was opened as a concert venue with four U2 concerts.
 The 31st December 1989 show was attended by Joe.

 The three arches shown in the 1985 photo can be seen in the new photo of 3Arena from April 2017, located at the back of the venue and kept in the original style.
 Inthe venue was the first to host an In The Round show outside of the USA and Canada at the start of the 'Adrenalize' tour.